 This star weaving journey is bringing more people together.
 We are creating a galaxy of relationships and connections.

-In case you missed it, here is the full interview with The Big Idea NZ.
+in case you missed, here is the full interview with The Big Idea, NZ.

 You can read many other stories about incredible humans doing brilliant work via The Big Idea NZ as well.

 It’s an honour to be in their company, shining my light and offering an opportunity to work together through star weaving.

 This is the last week to see Vaka to A Billion Stars at Silo 6, Silo Park in Tāmaki Makaurau.

 Wed 14 July – Sun 18 July 2021.
 12pm – 4pm.